 “This multi-faceted project will help communities organize in a way that makes it easier for people to access and make healthier choices.”

-The Creating Healthy Schools and Communities project at CCESC comes as a welcome addition to the Eat Smart New York (ESNY) program, which re-started just last week after a one year hiatus due to changes to the funding at the state level.
+The Creating Healthy Schools and Communities project at CCESC comes as a welcome addition to the SNAP-Ed NY program, which re-started just last week after a one-year hiatus due to changes of funding at the state level.
 Combined, the two projects will host five professional CCE educators who provide science-backed information to the public, assist employers in creating an environment that promotes wellness for its employees, and provides municipalities with tools and resources to get healthy foods and opportunities to move in front of people.

 These efforts will complement wellness activities happening throughout the county, including individual school district projects, the Rural Health Network, the Farm to School Committee with Public Health Services and Sullivan Renaissance, the expansion of Farmers’ Markets, Catskill Edible Garden Projects, and the development of SUNY Sullivan’s Healthy World Institute.
 While change takes time, these combined efforts are laying the foundation for a healthier Sullivan County.